 - Keep a record of the transaction

 An online brokerage will keep track of the transaction for you.
 Our top pick is Questrade because you can easily build your own portfolio at a low cost, especially since you get $50 in free trades when you sign up.
 We’re also fans of Wealthsimple Trade because of it offers commission-free trades.
 You’ll be able to buy stock and tax-loss harvest as much as you like using either of these excellent trading platforms or you can read more on the best trading platforms.
-Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $10 cash bonus + $0 commission trades.
-All you have to do is deposit $100 and buy $100 worth of stock within the first 45 days.
+Plus, you can take advantage of our exclusive promo offer: open a new Wealthsimple Trade account, and get a $50 cash bonus + $0 commission trades.
+All you have to do is deposit and trade at least $150.

 Some robo advisors make tax-loss harvesting even easier.
 All Wealthsimple clients have the option of using tax-loss harvesting and it’s done automatically for Wealthsimple Black and Generation clients.
 All you have to do is tell Wealthsimple you want them to do it.
 It’s that simple.

 For a more in-depth look at how to tax-loss harvest, read How Can Tax-Loss Harvesting Help Your Investment Portfolio?